 In Windows, if I need to install a piece of software, I download a binary install package for Windows and run it.
 Period.
 What about Linux?
 Well, it depends on which distribution I’m running.
 What?
 You don’t know what a package manager is?
 Tough.
 What?
 That RPM didn’t work with your distribution?
 Ooops.
 That RPM was meant for Red Hat.
 Distribution packagers have tried to make this one easier, but it’s still MUCH too hard.
 This is yet another example of what I believe is really holding things back:

 The world at large (and most of us who use the OS) have become accustomed to using “Linux” to refer to anything that uses the Linux kernel.
 Don’t worry, I’m not about to pull an RMS on you.
 What I mean is this: we don’t really have a “Linux OS”.
 We have a whole flock of OS’s that all use Linux as their kernel.
-What we really have is a Debian OS, and a RedHat OS, and a Suse OS, and a Mandrake OS… Each one of them decides to install files in slightly different places.
+What we really have is a Debian OS, a RedHat OS, a Suse OS, a Mandrake OS… Each one of them decides to install files in slightly different places.
 Each one uses a slightly different complement of system utilities.
 Each one has its own way to configure the system.
 All this means that we don’t have one unified OS.
 We have a splintered and loosely related group of OS’s that all have to be pampered and petted differently.
 There have been multiple attempts to pull everyone together (LSB, etc.), but none have managed to solve this problem.
 Until “Linux” resolves into a single target that presents a relatively standard UI and allows a single method for easily installing packages, I’m afraid we’re stuck.

 I know that was long-winded, and I’m not even sure who I’m talking to.
 Many Linux users will freely admit that the OS is not for everyone.
 However, the “desktop domination” crowd and those who want to believe that only inexperienced computer users stay away from Linux need this message.
 There’s a lot of ground between Linux and wide desktop acceptance, and a lot of those steps are going to have to be taken from the Linux side.
 Given that the inconsistencies are largely driven by companies seeking to make money by differentiating their distributions, I don’t know if this will ever come together.
 I hope so.